hsklein/Simprovise/docs/source/tutorial.rst

             return self.teller_pool.available(MerchantTeller)

-We are now creating individual regular and merchant tellers, each with capacity 1, via metho :meth:`_make_tellers`, which returns them as a list.
+We are now creating individual regular and merchant tellers, each with capacity 1, via method :meth:`_make_tellers`, which returns them as a list.
 (The lists are assigned to Bank instance attributes ``regular_tellers`` and ``merchant_tellers``, respectively.)